POLICY 503 - STUDENT ATTENDANCE

 - If a student is absent from school due to medical reasons, he or she must present a physician’s statement or a statement from the student’s parent or guardian clearing the student for participation that day.
 The note must be presented to the coach or advisor before the student participates in the activity or program.

-This policy shall be available on the District website. .
+- Copies of this policy shall be made available to all students and parents on the District website.
 This policy shall also be available upon request in each principal’s office.

 IV.
 REQUIRED REPORTING

 - Continuing Truant

 Minnesota Statutes sections 260A.02 provides that a continuing truant is a student who is subject to the compulsory instruction requirements of Minnesota Statutes sections 120A.22 and is absent from instruction in a school, as defined in Minnesota Statutes sections 120A.05, without valid excuse within a single school year for:

 - 1. Three days if the child is in elementary school; or

 - 2. Three or more class periods on three days if the child is in middle school, junior high school, or high school.

 - Reporting Responsibility